Cornell Food Researcher's Downfall Raises Larger Questions For Science

 Large datasets can be prone to p-hacking, Althouse says.
 "Let's say you flip a coin a million times.
 At some point you're going to get 10 heads in a row."
 That does not mean the coin is weighted, even though looking at that sliver of data makes a random result look like it's not due to chance.

-Indeed, Wansink's lab collected reams of information in its research, often from pencil-and-paper surveys, logging everything from participants' age and gender to where they sat in a restaurant, the size of their group, and whether they ordered alcohol.
+Indeed, Wansink's lab collected reams of information in its research, often from pencil-and-paper surveys, logging everything from participants' age and gender to where they sat in a restaurant, the size of their group and whether they ordered alcohol.

 Then they analyzed that data to find connections to what, and how much, people ate.
-As Buzzfeed News reporter Stephanie Lee found in a trove of emails released through various records requests, Wansink encouraged his students to dig through the numbers to find results that would "go virally big time."
+As BuzzFeed News reporter Stephanie Lee found in a trove of emails released through various records requests, Wansink encouraged his students to dig through the numbers to find results that would "go virally big time."

 Wansink seemed to admit to this practice in his 2016 blog post.
 "He, in a very honest manner, describes how he was actually doing the studies," van der Zee says.
 Wansink's blog post pulled back the curtain on dozens of failed analyses that never showed up in his published articles.